 If you have trouble burning E6010 rods, these tips might help.

-- If your inverter welder has the arc force (or dig) feature, experiment with it, try to set it all the way down.
-This will force the rods to burn with a less aggressive arc, which might help burn E6010s.
+- If your inverter welder has the arc force (or dig) feature, experiment with it.
+Try to set it all the way down.
+This will force the rods to burn with a less aggressive arc, which may help.
 You will not have the same deep penetration, but you will have the fast freeze characteristics.
 But it’s a long shot.

 An inverter welding machine needs to have the correct hardware and software to run E6010 electrodes.

-If you want to weld with E6010 rods and the welding machine you have at hand can’t burn them, you need to find one that can or use other rods such as the E6011 if possible.
+If you want to weld with E6010 rods but the machine you have at hand can’t burn them, you need to find one that can.
+For home or farm work, E6011 rods are also great.